rj919/voxmachina/README.md

 - Container Alias
 - Token from Docker Build Settings
 - Environment Variable File (in cred/)

-**tunnelMe.sh**
-_Initiates a secure tunnel from local device to endpoint on localtunnel.me_
-Requires:

-- Container Alias

 ## Collaboration Notes
 _The Git and Docker repos contain all the configuration for deployment to AWS.